fmalpartida/git_training/README.md

 1.1.
 I am going to add changes, then I am going to commit and push these changes.
 Finally, I am going to make a pull request into the integration branch.

+2. I am the owner of the repo and I want to work in an organized manner.
+What I will do is to create a work branch and then when I am done I will merge the work into the integration branch.